csvoss/onelinerizer/README.md

 I'm guessing it's slower, but no more than linearly so; I have yet to analyze this.

+### Tips

+The one-lined code tends to contain many nested lambdas; if there are too many, Python will refuse to run it.

+    $ python main.ol.py
+    s_push: parser stack overflow
+    MemoryError

+This can be fixed using pypy.

+    $ pypy main.ol.py

-Since while loops and for loops are implemented with recursion, you might encounter unfortunate maximum-recursion-depth-exceeded errors.
+However, since while loops and for loops are implemented with recursion, you might encounter `maximum recursion depth exceeded` errors during runtime if your loops go on for too long.
+I do not yet know of a fix for this.

 Open Problems
 -------------